UCL/research-computing-with-cpp/01cpp/sec03NextSteps.md

 * Create your own base class
 * Derive all your exceptions from that base class
 * Stick to a few obvious classes, not one class for every single error

+### More Practical Tips For Exception Handling

 * Look at [C++ standard classes](http://www.cplusplus.com/reference/exception/) and [tutorial](http://www.cplusplus.com/doc/tutorial/exceptions/)
-# An exception macro may be useful, e.g. [mitk::Exception](https://github.com/MITK/MITK/blob/master/Modules/Core/include/mitkException.h) and [mithThrow()](https://github.com/MITK/MITK/blob/master/Modules/Core/include/mitkExceptionMacro.h)
+* An exception macro may be useful, e.g. [mitk::Exception](https://github.com/MITK/MITK/blob/master/Modules/Core/include/mitkException.h) and [mithThrow()](https://github.com/MITK/MITK/blob/master/Modules/Core/include/mitkExceptionMacro.h)
+* Beware side-effects
+    * Perform validation before updating any member variables

+### Construction

+* What could be wrong with this:

+{% code construction/constructorDependency.cc %}